ITT23/assignment-08-replication-top_idee/documentation.md

 * 5 Buttons (or how many you want.)
 * 10 Jumpercables (just double the buttons number okay)

 In the paper it was mentioned that the space-bar was not mapped on the keys, but on the foot pedal of the piano.
 Our ~~stolen~~ borrowed keyboard does not have a foot pedal though, so we decided to assemble a pedal on our own.
-Like the test-midi-controller we build the pedal on a Raspberry Pi Pico running on (with? you know what I mean.)
-CircuitPython.
+Like the test-midi-controller we build the pedal on a Raspberry Pi Pico running with CircuitPython.
 We invested time, hard work and some tears to design, build and code the pedal box.
 All of this only for a space input.

-Things you need:
+Things required:

 * Raspberry Pi Pico
 * Button - preferably an Arcade-Button